radiatingreverberations/comfyui-docker/README.md

 * Running on a GPU cloud provider like [RunPod](https://www.runpod.io/), [QuickPod](https://quickpod.io/), [Vast.ai](https://vast.ai/) or [TensorDock](https://tensordock.com/).
 * Running locally in a stable and isolated environment.

+## Motivation

+The images are ready-to-run with all necessary dependencies already installed.
+This means that upgrading to a new version of ComfyUI simply means downloading a new image, instead of updating existing files in place.
+So no fear of breaking an existing installation while updating!

 ## Available Images